korisnik-samson/task-solution/README.md

 The task is to create endpoint using Node.js (Typescript) that fetches a large dataset from an external API, transforms the data, and returns it to the user.
 The transformation involves restructuring the data into a nested format based on the URL paths.
 Given the large dataset and the delay from the external API, the solution must ensure that the user receives a response as quickly as possible.

+## THE IDEA
+* I've created a simple Express server that fetches data from an external API, transforms the data into a nested format based on the URL paths,
+* and serves it to the end user with minimal delay...
+How?
+Caching and Background Updates.

 ## Solution Summarized

 - **Data Transformation**: The data from the external API is transformed into a nested format based on URL paths.